lanfre05/Brainfuck-Interpreter/README.md

 # BrainFuck-Interpreter

-Welcome to bfexe !
-This is a simple interpreter for Brainfuck programming language!
+Welcome to this simple interpreter for Brainfuck programming language!

 Here for info about BF language -> (https://en.wikipedia.org/wiki/Brainfuck)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~